gatsbyjs/gatsby/docs/docs/glossary/progressive-enhancement.md

 disableTableOfContents: true
 ---

-Learn what _progressive enhancement_ is and how Gatsby it easy to build sites using progressive enhancement principles.
+Learn what _progressive enhancement_ is and how Gatsby builds sites using progressive enhancement principles by default.

 ## What is progressive enhancement?